MayMeow/MayMeow.Cryptography/README.md

 ### AES GCM encryption with protected key (combination of asymmetric and symmetric one)

 This is more advande example where key for encryption is protected with RSA.
-RSA is asymetric encryption where public key is used for encryption your data and for decryption is used private key which is in most time also protected by password.
-Private key has only its owner.
+RSA is asymetric encryption where public key is used for encryption your data and for decryption is used private key, which is in most time also protected by password. :warning: Do not share your private key with anyone!

 #### Initialize RSA keys